 It gives immense pleasure to prepare food with Home/Farm grown ingredients and it’s also very close to heart.
 Today’s Ellu Urundai Til Ke Ladoo recipe is one among it and I cherish the moments whenever I see those blog posts.
 Last time when we were here for vacation, I clicked the sesame plants (shared those pictures below) and now by the time we arrived here, Parents finished the harvest and I could

 click only the pictures of the dishes we made from it.
-This sesame seed is white with a mix of black one, as shown in the picture below
+This sesame seed is white with a mild mix of black one, as shown in the picture below.

 Ellu/Sesame/Til – 1 Cup

 *Ragi Flour – 1/3 Cup

 Brown Sugar or Jaggery – 1 Cup (you can reduce the sugar to 3/4th Cup)